What you need to learn about filing a petition for change of name

 Petition for Appointment of Next Friend

-Awareness program.
+and is available from the Petition for Change of Name Forms page.
 The next friend is usually the child’s physical custodian.

 In the state of Missouri,